Mark Aspelin

 About Me

-I hold a B.S. in Biology from the University of Notre Dame, an M.S. in Biology from Creighton University, and an MBA in Natural Resource & Environmental Management from the University of Texas at Austin.
-I’ve also been a certified Project Management Professional (PMP) since 2005.
-Whether in the field or at the keyboard, I bring strategic thinking, scientific depth, and a passion for storytelling to every project.
+I hold a B.S. in Biology from the University of Notre Dame, an M.S. in Biology from Creighton University, and an MBA (Natural Resource & Environmental Management and Operations Management) from the University of Texas at Austin.
+I remember very little of that education today.

 My Approach